 - Once the destination bank receives the message, the fund is then transferred to the beneficiary’s account

 What are the NEFT Charges?

-There are no charges whatsoever when it comes to receiving funds via NEFT.
-However, if you want to send money to someone via NEFT, you will have to pay charges according to the different slabs.
+The RBI has asked all banks to stop levying charges on NEFT transactions initiated online via internet/mobile banking portals.
+Moreover, there are no charges whatsoever when it comes to receiving funds via NEFT.
+However, if you want to process NEFT at the bank, you will have to pay charges according to the different slabs.

 - For transactions up to Rs.10000, charges should not exceed Rs.2.50 (excluding taxes)

 - For transactions above Rs.10000 but below Rs.1 lakh, charges would be Rs.5 (excluding taxes)

 - For transactions above Rs.1 Lakh but below Rs.2 lakh, charges would be Rs.15 (excluding taxes)

 - For transactions above Rs.2 lakh, charges would be Rs.25 (excluding taxes)

 Your Credit Score and Report is Now Absolutely Free Check Now